 - have acquired the tools and insight required to improve production and to work towards a healthy population

-Content of the Professional Certificate Programme 'Animal Breeding and Genetics'
+Content of the Online Programme for Professionals 'Animal Breeding and Genetics'

-This Professional Certificate Programme consists of two MOOCs which are preferably taken in the order as shown below.
+This programme for professionals consists of two MOOCs which are preferably taken in the order as shown below.
 Your time investment will be about 3-5 hours per week per course, and the average length is 7 weeks per MOOC.
 Of course, you can study in your own time, at your own pace, so you can adjust the duration.

 How to enrol